 There is a ‘healthy’ industry of counterfeiting Flash NAND devices.
 To you and me that means fake memory stick and memory cards.
-For a long time we have been familiar with counterfeit Compact Flash Sandisk memory cards.
+For a long time, we have been familiar with counterfeit Compact Flash Sandisk memory cards.
 We would see quite a few of these each month a few years ago.
 We’ve had a couple of ‘fake’ USB memory sticks in over the last week that have been counterfeit devices too.
 In each case the processor chip had failed.
 It was not possible to recover data from either device.

-In the case of the device listed as a “Transcend 4GB” we noticed that on the Flash NAND chip it was listed as a “Sandisk” chip, with a generic controller.
+In the case of the device listed as a “Transcend 4GB,” we noticed that on the Flash NAND chip it was listed as a “Sandisk” chip, with a generic controller.
 Alarm bells started ringing immediately when we saw this.

-Ebay is number one place where you might end up buying a dodgy memory stick or memory card.
+Ebay is the number one place where you might end up buying a dodgy memory stick or memory card.
 Watch out, these bargains are more likely to fail than a genuine product and will be very difficult, or impossible, for a data recovery company to work with.